Nothing Left to Lose (novel): Plot summary

-The FBI come, and a terrible array of violence breaks out.
+The FBI comes, and a terrible array of violence breaks out.
 The homeless woman shows up and uses her powers to drown multiple agents, as well as another Withered that attacks John.
 Margo reveals that she turned this woman, Dana, into a demon sixty years ago as part of her plan to create more monsters.
 Because of her misery and desire to end the cycle of killing, Dana then drowns herself.
 Once Margo is the only Withered left, John convinces Agent Harris to let him stay with her to keep her in check; this way, a government execution will not be in her future.
-Five months later, John remains in Lewisville with Margo, helping her contain her darker side as well as continuing to improve himself.
-One day, Harris shows up with Margaret and Lauren, John’s aunt and sister, respectively.
-John’s story ends with him befriending the demon queen and a tearful, joyful reunion with the only family he has left.
+Five months later, John remains in Lewisville with Margo, helping her contain her darker side and continuing to improve himself.
+One day, Harris shows up with Margaret and Lauren, John's aunt and sister, respectively.
+John's story ends with him befriending the demon queen and a tearful, joyful reunion with the only family he has left.